 The mission of Teachers of Tomorrow is to provide Upper Bucks Campus students with opportunities to work with and serve the children in our community.
 TOT also seeks to acquaint students with a wide variety of professional opportunities within the field of Education.
 Membership in TOT looks great on college applications and resumes, and participants receive a certificate of completion after each activity to enhance their professional portfolios.
-To learn more about joining TOT, please contact Club Advisors, Jeannine Chodoroff at Jeannine.Chodoroff@bucks.edu or Alison Silver at Alison.Silver@bucks.edu.
+To learn more about joining TOT, please contact Club Advisor, Jeannine Chodoroff at Jeannine.Chodoroff@bucks.edu

-The Upper Bucks Campus is always looking for new ways to showcase our students talents, so if you have any ideas for a new club or student group, please contact Patti McEnery at Patricia.McEnery@bucks.edu.
-Be active, be committed, and be involved . . . you won't regret it!
+The Upper Bucks Campus is always looking for new ways to showcase our student's talents, so if you have any ideas for a new club or student group, please contact Dr. Patti McEnery at Patricia.McEnery@bucks.edu.
+Be active, be committed, and be involved.
+You won't regret it!